Jewish Calendar Table 1

 Virtually all modern scholars of antiquity agree that Jesus existed historically.
 He was a Jew who lived in Galilee, a region of Israel.
 At the beginning of what is considered “his ministry,” he was baptized by a fellow Jew, John the Baptist, and subsequently began a period of teaching, healing the sick, and performing various other miracles.
 These actions caused others to gather around and follow him.
 Ultimately though, he was arrested and tried by the Jewish authorities for blasphemy.
 He was then turned over to the Roman government for execution, by whom he was subsequently crucified on the order of Pontius Pilate, the Roman prefect at the time.
 After his death, his followers believed he rose from the dead, which they considered, along with the things Jesus said and did while alive, as evidence he was their hoped for Messiah.
 The community they formed became the early Christian Church.

 If we want to know about Jesus, then we need to read the eyewitness testimony that speaks about him.
 Having four separate gospels gives us more information about Jesus, but it can be difficult to read them along side each other and know which parts of each testimony of the various events in Jesus’ life coincide with each other—i.e., which are parallel passages.
-This page is an introduction to a printer-friendly Chronology of the Four Gospels (current revision dated 2023-Oct-12)—now including an Alternative Timelines diagram—that greatly simplifies such a task.
+This page is an introduction to a printer-friendly Chronology of the Four Gospels (current revision dated 2023-Nov-01)—now including an Alternative Timelines diagram—that greatly simplifies such a task.
 This page serves as an introduction and place to list currently known errors or omissions, and a version history.
 Click or tap on the above link(s) to view, download or print the current Chronology and/or Alternative Timelines.

 Currently Known Errors